mariam259/SpeakingPages_GP/README.md

-# Speaking Page - Graduation Project
+# Speaking Pages - Graduation Project

-Speaking Page is an online platform for readers and books using AI.
+Speaking Pages is an online platform for readers and books using AI.
 Designed to foster a vibrant reading community.
 It offers a variety of features to cater to different reading preferences and needs, empowering users to explore the world of literature in a convenient and engaging way.

 [LinkedIn](https://www.linkedin.com/company/speaking-pages)  [Facebook](https://m.facebook.com/p/ورقات-ناطقة-Speaking-Pages-61561034143636/?refid=52&_tn_=%2Cg&wtsid=rdr_0IySCH7yjcxlbaGNv)
 ## Key Features